I am a paper cutting artist and printmaker based in Hebden Bridge in Yorkshire, England. I use traditional techniques to create contemporary artworks.

 My work is inspired by the natural world, and the things I encounter around me.

 The simplicity of a blank sheet of paper appeals to me.
 Paper is used in so many aspects of our lives and used to communicate with each other, and I want to do this through my work.
 There is nothing as ordinary as a blank sheet of paper, but it has so many possibilities and can be turned into something beautiful or meaningful, without adding anything to it.
-This is the challenge I set myself every day.

 I first started paper cutting in 2010.
 My paper cut works are hand cut from a single sheet of paper.
 They are first drawn out by hand on the reverse of the paper, and then cut using a scalpel.
 They can take hours to complete, and I find the process is as important to me as the finished pieces.